surjit/jpauli.github.io/_carew/posts/2015-07-08-php-closures.md

 		HashTable     *debug_info;
 	} zend_closure;

 This is a Closure into the Zend Engine.
-A standard object, then a zend_function, a pointer to ``$this`` into the anonymous function body and some debug info.
+A standard object, then a function : ``zend_function``, a pointer to ``$this`` into the anonymous function body and some debug info.

 That's all needed for the engine to work, but there is once again more work to do.
 We forgot two things here : what about PHP's reflection ?
 And what about PHP's anonymous function type ?

-To fully support closures and merge their concept into the engine, we need a Closure class.
+To fully support closures and merge their concept into the engine, we need a base ``Closure`` class.
-That class is just here, because anonymous functions must be of type "something", and the type "object" has been chosen, then, a class is needed.
+That class is just here, because anonymous functions must be of type "something", and the type "object" has been chosen, then a class is needed.
 If we don't talk about PHP's reflection, and other PHP features (like the rebinding of ``$this`` into closures), what we simply need is a nearly empty class, to support PHP's anonymous functions.
 A class which could'nt be user manipulable, that's why we declared it as final, and we changed nearly all its handlers to forbid everything on it.
 Have a look :